Vishusharma296/Learning_Python/README.md

 This repositories contains a series of Jupyter notebooks which covers the following topics:
 * Basics of python 3
 * Object Oriented Programming with Python 3
-* Numpy
+* Working with Numpy arrays
-* Data Science with Pandas
+* Data framework manipulation with Pandas
 * Scientific computing with Scipy and others